-For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2017 valuation pursuant to an experience study of the period was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with full generational projection scale MP-2014 (base year 2012).
+For disabled retirees, an IMRF specific mortality table was used with full generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.